-Extremely premature infants and newborns who have asphyxia, stroke or other neurological stresses are at severe risk of permanent brain injury or death.
-Even when not fatal, these injuries can lead to long-term problems like cerebral palsy, developmental problems, hearing or visual impairment or attention deficit hyperactivity disorder.
+Extremely premature babies and babies who have asphyxia, stroke or other neurological stresses are at severe risk of permanent brain injury or death.
+Even when not fatal, these injuries can lead to long-term problems like cerebral palsy (CP), developmental problems, hearing or visual impairment or attention deficit hyperactivity disorder.

 Studying – and Reducing – Newborn Stress

-Dr. Christine Gleason (at left) and Dr. Sunny Juul

 Drs.
-Christine Gleason and Sandra Juul are studying the long-term effects of severe neonatal stress and pain on the developing brain.
-They are also looking at the long-term effects on the brain of narcotics such as morphine, which are frequently used to reduce neonatal pain.
+Christine Gleason (at left) and Sunny Juul

+Dr. Sunny Juul is studying the long-term effects of severe neonatal stress and pain on the developing brain.
+She is also looking at the long-term effects on the brain of narcotics such as morphine, which are frequently used to reduce neonatal pain.

 Caregivers in the NICU work to reduce the environmental stresses in the NICU and use nondrug comfort measures.
 These include "nesting" the baby in the incubator and keeping the noise level down.

-The goal, says Gleason, is to find the safest, most effective ways to both decrease stress in the NICU and to relieve pain with medicine.
+The goal is to find the safest, most effective ways to both decrease stress in the NICU and to relieve pain with medicine.

 Hands-on Training to Help Babies Breathe